-The use of cell phones and other electronic devices during class time by students in school is prohibited unless under the direct supervision of the classroom teacher for an educational purpose.
+The use of personal electronic devices during class time by students in school is prohibited unless under the direct supervision of the classroom teacher for an educational purpose.
 Devices may be accessed between class period or during lunch but can never become an instructional distraction.
+If a student's cell phone is determined to be a substantial disruption to their education, administration may require a student's cell phone to be checked in to the office daily before the start of the school day.